 - Make sure the mower is in good condition: Before you begin lawn mowing, look for obstructions in the blade area, particularly if the mower was just purchased.
 Add a little oil to the moving parts if they feel tight.
 If the mower is over a year old, the blades may need to be sharpened, or your lawn will look ragged after you've mowed it.
 Ask your local hardware store or garden center to recommend a company that sharpens lawn mower blades, if you're not comfortable trying it yourself.
 But it's easy to learn how to sharpen mower blades.

 - Adjust wheel height: Generally, warm-season grasses are cut to a height of 1/2 inch to 1 inch, 2 inches at most.
-Cool-season grasses such as bluegrass and fescue thrive at a height of 2 to 3 inches.
+Cool-season grasses such as bluegrass and fescue thrive at a height of about 3 inches to 3 1/2 inches.
 Cutting height can usually be adjusted by raising or lowering a mower's wheels.
 The Lawn Institute's Web site offers a handy lawn-mowing chart to determine the ideal height for mowing your lawn, depending on your type of grass.
 Look on the side of your lawn mower to find latches or switches that allow you to adjust the height of the wheels.

 - Clear objects and mark obstacles: It may seem to have little to do with learning how to mow a lawn, but this can actually be one of the most important tips to take away from the article.
 Before you begin lawn mowing, use a rake to pick up branches, loose stones, dog bones, small toys, bottles, cans or other such objects.
 Why?
 Because anything that might get caught in the mower blades or fly out of the discharge chute is a hazard: such an object would be flying at up to 200 mph and could easily hurt you or someone else.
 Mark surface pipes and half-buried rocks, so you won't run into them accidentally.